jssql1234/docs-sqlpay/docs/usage/payroll/guide.md

     ![load-from-sql-account](../../../static/img/usage/payroll/guide/load-from-sql-account.jpg)

-2. Select a **SQL Account file (*.txt)** and click **Open**.
+2. Select a **SQL Account file (\*.txt)** and click **Open**.

     ![load-sql-account-file](../../../static/img/usage/payroll/guide/load-sql-account-file.jpg)

-3. After the SQL Account GL Code has loaded, the company name will be display and last saved date and time.
+3. After the SQL Account GL Code has loaded, the company name and the last saved date and time will be displayed.

     ![display-company-name-and-last-saved-date-and-time](../../../static/img/usage/payroll/guide/display-company-name-and-last-saved-date-and-time.jpg)

-4. Click Remove File button if you wish to load the new chart of account.
+4. Click the **Remove File** button if you wish to load a new chart of accounts.

 #### Step 3: GL Account Mapping

-1. After load the chart of accounts (in step 2), you are able to lookup and **map the GL Account code** to wages, allowance, overtime, bonus, etc accordingly.
+1. After loading the chart of accounts (in Step 2), you can lookup and **map the GL Account code** to wages, allowance, overtime, bonus, etc., accordingly.

     ![gl-account-mapping](../../../static/img/usage/payroll/guide/gl-account-mapping.jpg)

-2. Example of the account mapping:
+2. Example of account mapping:

     ![account-mapping-table](../../../static/img/usage/payroll/guide/account-mapping-table.png)